jh1993/Bugfixes/README.txt

 - Bomber suicide explosion descriptions now dynamically update their listed radii.
 - Ghostly spikeballs are now undead.
 - Greater vampires attack description changed to state that it always drains 7 max HP.
 Its drain now counts as healing.
+- The AI will now correctly take advantage of AoE when casting player spells like Fireball.

 Known bugs that cannot be fixed due to them being functions instead of class methods:
 - The push() function does not work when trying to push by 1 square diagonally.
 Can be fixed by changing the target point to 3 times the squares pushed instead of 2 squares.